tech-is-awesome/OpenAutoFollow/README.md

 > :warning: **This Project Is in the Early Stages Of Develepment** It is currently not recommended to use it in a production environment

 ## Installation

-run the command
+Download and run the `inst-oaf.sh` and run it.
-`git clone https://github.com/tech-is-awesome/OpenAutoFollow && cd OpenAutoFollow` then to start the program run `./oaf.py -m normal` (if that doesnt work see the [Troublesooting Section](https://www.github.com/OpenAutoFollow/wiki/Troubleshooting) of the wiki)

 ## How to use